nickyeolk/info_retrieve/README.md

 Run `python app.py` to launch a web interface from which you can query some pre-set documents.

-To run the flask up using docker,
+To run the flask app using docker,

 1. Clone this repository.
 2. Build the container image: `docker build -t goldenretriever .`